AxelBanderet/sigfox-gcp-dialogflow/README.md

-# An example of how accessing Sigfox data through Google Assistant
+# Access Sigfox data through Google Assistant

 ## Introduction
 Since February 2019 and thanks to @lepistom, Google Cloud Platform can now be integrated with Sigfox Backend.